Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ### Object Oriented Design

 While Julia is technically object-oriented, it lacks many of the features of "proper" OOP languages such as C++ or Java.
-Examples include [member functions](https://en.cppreference.com/w/cpp/language/member_functions) and [inheritance from concrete types](https://learn.microsoft.com/en-us/cpp/cpp/inheritance-cpp?view=msvc-170).
-Additionally, in mousetrap, most objects will have **no public properties**.
+Examples of missing features include [member functions](https://en.cppreference.com/w/cpp/language/member_functions) and [inheritance from concrete types](https://learn.microsoft.com/en-us/cpp/cpp/inheritance-cpp?view=msvc-170).
+Additionally, in mousetrap specifically, most objects will have **no public properties**.

 To interact with an object, we use *outer methods*, which are functions defined in global scope that operate on one of their arguments by modifying its hidden properties.